32 Secret Uses for Ordinary Kitchen Gadgets

 Use a bench scraper to pick up more than dough

 “The most important tool in my kitchen is my plastic Matfer bench scraper [also known as a dough cutter].
 Use it for everything from picking up chopped herbs and getting the last bit of food out of a bowl, to passing a purée through a sieve and even working with pasta.” —Executive Chef Michael Metzner of Giovanni’s Bistro in Berkeley Heights, New Jersey.
-Find out the kitchen items you can finally get rid of.

 Use measuring cups for dry goods